According to entomologists, butterflies do not feel pain.

 Yes, without abdomens, they ate as normal.
 They flew normal.
 They acted normal in every way.
 Males with abdomens would try to mate with females without abdomens, never realizing that the abdomen was missing.

 Without abdomens, they would live for about 18 hours, flying, eating, and acting totally normal.

 As we watched their behavior, we realized that they weren’t experiencing pain.
 They didn’t avoid other butterflies.
 They acted normal in every way except that their balance was a bit off when they landed.
 Like most people, we had to be convinced that they didn’t feel pain.
 Their own actions convinced us.

 Since those years, we brought in Grandma Kitty and she takes care of the mice.
 Other than her leaving a gift at the door for us at times, this arrangement has worked out well.
 She is an old cat, not eager to run and play, climb screen walls and play with fluttering butterflies.
 As long as we feed her and stop to pet her often, she’s a happy cat.
 After the first winter with Grandma Kitty at the farm, our butterflies now keep their abdomens.

-Of course we have to laugh when we see things like male butterflies drinking from a hairball, male Gulf Fritillaries drinking from vomited cat food, and other (gross-to-humans) male butterfly behavior.
+Of course we have to laugh when we see things like male butterflies drinking from an upchucked hairball, male Gulf Fritillary butterflies drinking from vomited cat food, and other (gross-to-humans) male butterfly behavior.
 Some of the side benefits of having a cat at a farm are hardly topics for the dining room table.